 Doors open at 7:30 AM

 Join us for a day-long Safety at Sea Seminar designed and conducted by sailors and experts in their fields!
-The seminar provides both novice and experienced mariners alike with the information and skills required to sail the Chesapeake Bay or offshore, handle heavy weather, conduct rescue procedures and much more.
+The seminar provides both novice and experienced mariners with the information and skills required to sail the Chesapeake Bay or offshore, handle heavy weather, conduct rescue procedures, and much more.
 This seminar is the most comprehensive near coastal safety at sea program offered in the Hampton Roads area.
+It is open to all cruising and racing skippers, crews, and their families; recreational boaters; as well as commercial mariners.

 Seminar topics include:

-You’ll also earn an official Near Coastal Safety at Sea Certification* from US Sailing!
+Registrants will earn an official Near Coastal Safety at Sea Certification* from U.S. Sailing!

 To register by telephone, please contact: